 Study conducted 6 months into the 22-month project (27% complete)

-Women taking only Hand in Hand business training who report increased decision-making in the home: 38%
+Members taking only Hand in Hand business training who report increased decision-making in the home: 38%

-Women taking business and social training who report increased decision-making in the home: 45%
+Members taking business and social training who report increased decision-making in the home: 45%